Hurricane Belle: Preparations

 Owing to Hurricane Belle's proximity to many states along the Eastern Seaboard, hurricane watches and warnings were issued for the entire coast from Georgia to Maine.
 Accordingly, evacuations took place in numerous states with an estimated 500,000 people evacuating overall.

 Officials advised residents near the coastline to evacuate to safer areas further inland.
 Approximately 40,000 vacationing in the Outer Banks evacuated; however, roughly 2,500 residents decided to ride out the storm in their homes.
 In Kitty Hawk and Nags Head, volunteer firefighters traveled door-to-door urging residents to leave.
 Schools and hotels across the areas were utilized as shelters for tourists.
 National Parks across the Outer Banks closed for the duration of the storm.
 Aircraft at the Marine Corps Camp Lejeune were relocated inland and helicopters were moved to hangars; some helicopters remained available for emergency rescue operations.
 An estimated 6,200 residents evacuated to Red Cross shelters in the state.

 The majority of evacuations in the country were in New Jersey, with 250,000 residents and tourists relocating.
 Of this total, 65,000 were from Long Beach Island and 12,000 on the Barnegat Peninsula.
-With Hurricane Belle expected to make landfall around high tide and a full moon, the forecast storm tide in rivaled that of Hurricane Donna in 1960.
+With Hurricane Belle expected to make landfall around high tide and a full moon, the forecast storm tide was expected to rival that of Hurricane Donna in 1960.
 This placed roughly 500,000 people in danger and officials in New York immediately began preparations.
 Police officers handed out sandbags to residents in low-lying areas and National Guard armories and some public schools were used as evacuation centers.
 Approximately 30,000 evacuated in New York City and Suffolk County, 11,000 of whom utilized the aforementioned shelters.
 In Staten Island, 225 patients in a local hospital were relocated to a second facility.
 A flood watch was issued for the Hudson Valley in southern New York ahead of the hurricane on August 8.
 Advisories from the National Hurricane Center emphasized the flood risk as well.
 Numerous flights in and out of New York were cancelled, Wall Street was closed, and the United Nations postponed a meeting.
+A preseason football game between the New York Giants and the New York Jets, set to take place that night at Yankee Stadium, was cancelled.
 Summer tourists evacuated from most beaches but many residents decided to stay.
 In Connecticut, 52 helicopters and 100 pilots from the National Guard were placed on standby for possible relief missions following the storm.

 Farther north in Rhode Island, 10,000 people fled from the coast.
 Despite evacuation orders, nearly half of the residents in Narragansett, Rhode Island, refused to leave their homes and as a result martial law was implemented to get people to leave.
 The Red Cross reported that about 2,300 people evacuated Cape Cod, Massachusetts, and thousands of tourists left the area.
 About 70 flights to and from Boston's Logan International Airport were canceled.
 Flood warnings were raised across western portions of the state.